Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Introduction

 \subsection{Data-driven modelling of uncertainty}

-As opposed to theory-driven models such as Newtonian force laws and thermodynamic processes for the subgrid-scale dynamics, here we will make use of stochastic geometric mechanics as an opportunity to consider a stochastic version of data-driven modelling.
-In data-driven modelling, one seeks to model properties of a subsystem of a given dynamical system which, for example, may be observable at length or time scales which are below the resolution of available initial and boundary conditions, or scales finer than the resolution of numerical simulations of the dynamical system based on the assumed exact equations.

 The most familiar example of data-driven modelling occurs in numerical weather prediction (NWP).
 In NWP, various numerically unresolvable, but observable, local subgrid-scale processes, such as formation of fronts and generation of tropical cyclones, are expected to have profound effects on the variability of the weather.
 These subgrid-scale processes must be parameterized at the resolved scales of the numerical simulations.
 Of course, the accuracy of a given parameterization model often remains uncertain.
 In fact, even the possibility of modelling subgrid-scale properties in terms of resolved-scale quantities available to simulations may sometimes be questionable.
 However, if some information about the \textit{statistics} of the small-scale excitations is known, such as the spatial correlations of its observed transport properties at the resolved scales, one may arguably consider modelling the effects of the small scale dynamics on the resolved scales by a stochastic transport process whose spatial correlations match the observations, at the computationally unresolvable scales.
-As we will see, the eigenvectors of the correlation matrix of the observations will provide the modes of the subscale motion, to be modelled by applying stochasticity with the statistics of the unresolved scales.
+The $\xi$ functions are the leading EOFs of the differences between the fine-grained and coarse-grained Lagrangian trajectories, evaluated on the fixed coarse grid.